uwsbel/ChronoDreamer/1xgpt/README.md

 Progress in video generation may soon make it possible to evaluate robot policies in a completely learned world model.
 An end-to-end learned simulator of millions of robot environments would greatly accelerate progress in general-purpose robotics and provide a useful signal for scaling data and compute.

-To accelerate progress in learned simulators for robots, we're announcing the 1X World Model Challenge, where the task is to predict future first-person observations of the [EVE Android](https://www.1x.tech/androids/eve).
-We provide over 100 hours of vector-quantized image tokens and raw actions collected from operating EVE at 1X offices, baseline world model (GENIE-style), and a frame-level MAGVIT2 autoencoder that compresses images into 16x16 tokens and decodes them back into images.

 ## Getting Started
 We require `Python 3.10` or later.
 This code was tested with `Python 3.10.12`.